For-hire Motor Carrier Freight Services Price Index (FHMCFSPI)

 Data are collected directly from survey respondents.

 Monthly data are collected on a quarterly basis via electronic questionnaire (EQ), while telephone communication (computer-assisted telephone interviewing) is used for non-response and data follow-up.
-Several follow-up contacts can be made including sending out an email, fax or letter reminder in order to collect data.
+Several follow-up contacts can be made including sending out an email in order to collect data.

 An initial telephone interview with the respondent consists of identifying and collecting baseline information which is then returned on subsequent EQ in order to continue to price the same specifications, which form the basis of the price indexes.